 both arms also both legs at hips knees and ankles all the above mentioned joints d__ tender and painful but at this

 time but little swollen joints and stiff and motions limited at 25% no atrophy or contrition.
 Hear is normal

-covered with a mucus pus-throat in p___ condition sense of smell gone and voice thick – large size tumors are
+with a mucus pus-throat in p___ condition sense of smell gone and voice thick – large size tumors are present 14

-is most aggravated case of hemorrhoids.
-The applicant is a constant sufferer from diarrhea during the
+aggravated case of hemorrhoids.
+The applicant is a constant sufferer from diarrhea during the _________ bring often